emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 The first index blog page we paginate is `_pages/blog.md`.
 The front matter of this file is sort of repetitive, but by specifying titles and URLs, we are able to have more flexibility with our directory structure.

 In addition to that page, we also paginate the `tag` and `category`/collection filtered pages.
-We specify these blog pages in its own directory, titled `_pages/blog/`.
-So, each `tag` and `category`/collection needs to have its own page in the `blog/` directory.
+We specify these blog pages in its own directory, titled `_pages/blog/`, where each `tag` and `category`/collection needs to have its own page.
 An example would be `_pages/blog/tag_name.md`.

 For a tag, the front matter should look like this:
 ```yaml